 This year, Jazz-Espa is organised on 24 July – 4 August, with concerts taking place at 4pm and 5:30pm from Monday to Thursday and at 4pm on Fridays and Saturdays.
 The opening Monday presents only the 4pm concert.
 The venue is accessible to wheelchair users and there is no age limit or admission fee.
 For the hungry and the thirsty, the opposite terrace of Ravintola Kappeli is the perfect spot, offering refreshments and snacks and commanding a good view to the stage.

 The Jazz-Espa festival culminates in the free mini-festival Jazzjatkot on the 5th of August at the same stage, but expanding also to the neighbouring Kappeli terrace.
 The event welcomes also the youngest members of the family to enjoy the Gommi & Pommi children’s show that kicks off the festivities.
-After the much-loved cat and rabbit Gommi & Pommi, the event presents the young stars of Katu Kaiku, the smoky and decadent sounds of Josén Pimeä Puoli and the stellar spacejazz-afrobeat powerball Afrobeat Quintet feat Jimi Tenor.
+After the much-loved cat and rabbit Gommi & Pommi, the event presents the young stars of Katu Kaiku, the smoky and decadent sounds of Josén Pimeä Puoli and the stellar spacejazz-afrobeat powerball Afrojazz Quintet feat Jimi Tenor & Meissa Niang.
 The day turns into night in the swinging hands of our turntable heroes, We Jazz DJs Matti and Eero.

 Jazz-Espa and Jazzjatkot are organised by the Finnish Jazz Federation and supported by the Finnish Music Foundation and The City of Helsinki Cultural Office.
 Partners and supporters include Restaurant Kappeli, Pianoplan T:mi Ari Harenko, Pop & Jazz Conservatory and Savoy Theatre.